Academic Affairs Glossary

 Vice Chair or Associate Chair – usually an administrative title for a second in command in the department or someone who is in charge of a particular area, for example, Clinical Affairs or Academic Affairs.

 Vice Dean for Academic Affairs – Head of the Office of Academic Affairs, the Vice Dean reviews and approves all faculty and other teaching title actions, including appointments and promotions, leaves and sabbaticals, and recalls of emeritus faculty.
 Dr. Linda Boxer Is the Vice Dean for Academic Affairs.

 Visas – for information about visas for visiting faculty and visiting scholars, see J-1 Visa, J-2 Visa, and DS-2019.
 Extensive information on the Bechtel International Center website.

 Visiting faculty - faculty from other academic institutions for short term (maximum two years) stays doing research, clinical and/or teaching work.
 Must show proof of leave from their home institution.
 Classified as staff (if paid) or non-employee affiliate (if unpaid).
-See Visiting Faculty on the OAA website and Chapter 5.3 in the SoM Faculty Handbook.
+See Chapter 5.3 in the SoM Faculty Handbook.

 Visiting Scholars – both a rank and a line, these are individuals with doctoral degrees or recognized expertise in their field visiting for a short term (maximum two years).
 Classified as non-employee affiliates.
 May not be paid by Stanford.
-See Visiting Scholars on the OAA website and Chapter 9 in the SoM Faculty Handbook.
+See Chapter 8 in the SoM Faculty Handbook.